D-u-s-t-i-n/School_District_Analysis/README.md

     - After the Thomas High 9th grade score removal, those values went down to 83.465, 83.902, 90%, 93%, and 87% respectively.
     - District schools remained unchanged at 76.957, 80.967, 67%, 81%, and 54%.

+# Challenge Notes:
+The scores with the Thomas High 9th graders omitted had very little impact (0.02%) on the average math and reading scores.
+Changing the scores to NaN rather than dropping the 9th graders had a severe impact on the overall pass % and school ranking with respect to its size, budget, and type (district vs charter).
+This decrease in school ranking may be somewhat justified if the whole 9th grade class was in fact cheating.
+Otherwise, it seems too harsh of a penalty in school ranking based on "discovered that the score averages for ninth graders from one high school are incorrect".
+I would advise Maria and her superiors to either include the 9th grade Thomas High scores, or drop them completely such that their scores do not impact the overall %.
+The median test scores for all schools including Thomas High did not exhibit any skew with respect to average.